How To Write Compelling Page Titles & Meta Descriptions

-How do I add a meta description to a webpage?
+How do I add page titles & meta description to my website?

 <meta name=”description” content=”I am a meta description.”/>